WE’RE ALL HERE – Ayo Akingbade, Newsreel Collective, Black Audio Film Collective

 14 – 26 November 2018

-Sited at Shoreditch Library, Hoxton Street, ‘We’re All Here’ presents three films; Divide and Rule – Never!
+Sited at Shoreditch Library, Hoxton Street, ‘We’re All Here’ presented three films; Divide and Rule – Never!
 (1978) by Newsreel Collective, Handsworth Songs (1986) by Black Audio Film Collective and Street 66 (2018) by artist and filmmaker Ayo Akingbade that take a historic and current look at society, race, class, work, housing, protest, activism, human relationships, assumptions and misunderstandings, dividers and supporters.

-This presentation takes it cue from a very recent work by young British Nigerian artist and filmmaker Ayo Akingbade.
+This presentation took its cue from a very recent work by young British Nigerian artist and filmmaker Ayo Akingbade.
 Street 66 is about Ghanaian housing activist Dora Boatemah and her influence on the regeneration of Angell Town Estate in Brixton.
 Alongside, Divide and Rule – Never! is a film that has inspired Akingbade’s upcoming work, Dear Babylon.
 Made in 1978, the film uses lo-fi animation, archive footage and interviews and invites multiple young working-class Londoners, first and second generation Black and Asian immigrants and ex-National Front members to discuss their experiences of racism.
 Also presented is Black Audio Film Collective’s Handsworth Songs (1986) that was originally commissioned for Channel 4.
 It blends newsreel, still photos and a sound mosaic, creating an experimental, layered narrative that gives an account of those involved in or observing the 1985 riots.
 Despite being made at different times, all three films demonstrate the ongoing human need in society for empathy, understanding and standing together.

 I'm both glad and sorry to hear that Divide and Rule - Never continues to have life and feel relevant.
 We would have hoped that what it has to say would be unnecessary by now.
 Paul Morrison, Newsreel Collective.